Health & Safety

 3 simple tips for dealing with jet lag

 Part 4 of Healthy Sleep Guide.
-Eastward travel generally causes more severe jet lag than westward travel because traveling east requires you to shorten the
+Eastward travel generally causes more severe jet lag than westward travel because traveling east requires you to shorten the day, and your biological

 Read the rest this article free